nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 Order deleted for Order Id 1
 ```

-### Updating order: `updateorder`
+### Updating orders: `updateorder`

-Edits an existing medication order information in the inventory.
+Updates an existing order information.

+> :warning: Warning
-* You cannot update the Order Id or the status of the order.
+> * You cannot update the Order ID or the status of the order.
-    * The allocation of Id is determined by MediVault.
+    >  * The allocation of ID is determined by MediVault.
-    * The status of the order will only be changed when you run the `receiveorder` command.
+> * The status of the order will only be changed when you run the `receiveorder` command.
-* When you update an order information, MediVault reflects the pending stocks shown in the current medication stocks.
+> * When you update an order information, MediVault reflects the pending stocks shown in the current medication stocks.

 Format: `updateorder i/ID [n/name q/QUANTITY c/CUSTOMER_ID d/DATE s/STAFF_NAME]`